 - Reports are defined in the database.
-Refer to the default_reports.sqlscript for a sample definition of the default reports. - Reports are generated on the server using a groovy script for the report logic and velocity templates for the rendering logic.
+Refer to the default\reports.sql script for a sample definition of the default reports. - Reports are generated on the server using a groovy script for the report logic and velocity templates for the rendering logic.
 You can modify both of these sets of files.
-Your modifications will influence the report the next time it is generated. - Generated reports do not remain on the server.
-They are deleted once either the current user's session times out or is closed out. - FlexNet Code Insight offers a Third-Party Notices report as well as the FlexNet Code Insight report, which is an extensive project detail summary report.
+Your modifications will influence the report the next time it is generated. - Although the Web UI lets you preview and download a report that you generate, you can also access the report (and the reports generated by other users) at the following location: - /config/core/output//<reportName>/<loggedInUserName>/ <timestamp> - Code Insight offers a Third-Party Notices report as well as the Code Insight report, which is an extensive project detail summary report.